raihahahan/portfolio/content/posts/MakeMySheet-Design-Doc.md

 ## Message Queue Design

-Originally, a Pub/Sub model was used but was found to be unsuitable due to scalability issues (as seen below).
+Originally, a Pub/Sub model was used as seen below.
+The backend service publishes jobs while the ml service subscribes to the exchange routed by the "job" key.
+Simultaneously, the ml service publishes results to the exchange while the backend service subscribes to the route "result".\
+\
+However, we [ran into scalability issues](https://www.linkedin.com/posts/raihan-rizqullah_makemysheet-activity-7222552492658606080-zRKB?utm_source=share\&utm_medium=member_desktop) upon launching MakeMySheet to the public.
+With the pub/sub exchange, the spike in load resulted in a huge backlog in the exchange.
+Users had to wait long periods of time for their job to be processed.
+This is because only one instance of the ml service is subscribed to the exchange.
+As a result, the server crashed.

 ![](/images/blog/makemysheet/image6.png)

-Instead, a Work Queue design was implemented to better distribute tasks among multiple worker nodes, preventing bottlenecks.
+Instead, a Work Queue design was implemented to better distribute tasks among multiple worker nodes, preventing bottlenecks.\
+\
+As seen in the diagram below, we now have multiple replicas of the ML services to handle messages from the job queue.
+This means that the workload is spread amongst the worker nodes.
+Thus, each client spends a shorter time waiting for their job to be processed.
+Furthermore, the nodes follow a round-robin algorithm to assign tasks amongst one another efficiently.

 ![](/images/blog/makemysheet/image61.png)